YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 It says that `a` less than `b` is there exist `n`, such that `b` equals `S n`, and either `a` equals `O` or there exist `n'` such that `a` equals `S n'` and `n'` is less than `n`.

-With relations define, we can pose questions to them.
+With relations defined, we can pose questions to them.

 ## Scrutinizing Relations